A SIMPLE SOLUTION TO CONSISTENT PROBLEMS

 Accepting responsibility is taking back the power to change it.

-4. Awareness - Get awareness of the problem and it’s triggers.
+4. Awareness - Get awareness of the problem, and its triggers.

-A good way to do this on your own is with a journal and asking yourself quality questions like the below:
+An excellent way to do this on your own is with a journal and asking yourself quality questions like the below:

 What beliefs do I have in this area that might be causing this problem?
 What else?

 What do I believe about this problem?
 What else?